 Estwing Special Edition Fireside Friend Axe

-This remarkably designed maul by Estwing impresses in several aspects; first, with its forged steel construction and, second, with its genuine leather grip.
+This remarkably designed maul by Estwing impresses in several aspects.
+First, with its forged steel construction and second, with its genuine leather grip.
+It weighs four pounds.

 A 14-inch beast that just oozes class and power, it’s a maul that anyone who lives for splitting logs has to have.